nullromo/kylekovacs/blog/commander-primer/README.md

 An introduction to deckbuilding for the Magic: The Gathering (MTG) Commander format by Kyle Kovacs

-***NOTE**: Some minor details in this guide are slightly out of date.
-Stay tuned for updates in the near future.*
+***NOTE**: Some details in this guide may be out of date.
+Please let me know if you see any mistakes!*

 ### How to use this guide